Azure/Azure-CloudIntelligence-SolutionAuthoringWorkspace/Samples/008-solutiondashboard/Readme.md

 | sqlServerUsername   | SQL server username                                        |
 | sqlServerPassword   | SQL database password                                      |

-Finally, be sure to display a link to the dashboard on "Deployment Summary" page.
+Finally, be sure to display a link to the dashboard on the "Deployment Summary" page.
 Include the snippet below in your solution's `Summary.md` file.

 ```markdown
 You can see your solutions dashboard [here]({Outputs.solutionDashboardUrl}).